etianen/django-require/README.md

 `django-require` provides three storage classes that are ready to use with the r.js optimizer:

 - `require.storage.OptimizedStaticFilesStorage` - A filesystem-based storage that runs the r.js optimizer.
 - `require.storage.OptimizedCachedStaticFilesStorage` - As above, but fingerprints all files with an MD5 hash of their contents for HTTP cache-busting.
 - `require.storage.OptimizedManifestStaticFilesStorage` - As above, but fingerprints all files with an MD5 hash of their contents for HTTP cache-busting and stores the fingerprints in a JSON file on disk instead of using a cache.
 Please note that the `OptimizedManifestStaticFilesStorage` is only available in Django 1.7 and above.

 Creating your own optimizing storage classes
 --------------------------------------------

-You can add r.js optmization to any django staticfiles storage class by using the `require.storage.OptimizedFilesMixin`.
+You can add r.js optimization to any django staticfiles storage class by using the `require.storage.OptimizedFilesMixin`.
 For example, to make an optimizing storage that uploads to Amazon S3 using `S3BotoStorage` from `django-storages <http://django-storages.readthedocs.org/en/latest/>`_:

 ```python
 from storages.backends.s3boto import S3BotoStorage